ic Filters Clean Up

 Provide advantages for E-coat pretreatment and paint baths

-A new dense-pack ceramic membrane cross-flow filtration technology can provide an innovative way to efficiently maintain pretreatment baths as well as electrocoat paint baths, according to developer The Hilliard Corp.
-(Elmira, NY).
+A new dense-pack ceramic membrane cross-flow filtration technology can provide an innovative way to efficiently maintain pretreatment baths as well as electrocoat paint baths, according to developer The Hilliard Corp., The -Hilco Division (Elmira, NY).

 Hilliard’s patented ceramic filter membranes remove oils, greases, and other soils, allowing continuous filtration of pretreatment baths.
 Hilliard says continuous filtration enables consistent bath quality; extends bath life by reducing new chemical purchases; reduces disposal, energy, and labor costs; and results in higher finish quality.